guildai/guildai/examples/erlang-plugin/README.md

 to get help/advice.

 Refer to [TEST.md](TEST.md) for sample usage.
-To run the tests, use `guild check -nt TEST.md` from this directory.
+To run the tests, use `guild check -t TEST.md` from this directory.